 - 1. All complaints to be in writing to the Board - 2.
 Evidence (photograph or video or credible witness/s) - 3.
-The NCHA Disciplinary Committee to adjudicate - 4.
-The accused must be provided an opportunity to present their case - 5.
-Fines 1st Offence \$1,000, 2nd Offence \$2500, 3rd Offence Suspension.
+The NCHA Disciplinary Committee to adjudicate

+- 4. The accused must be provided an opportunity to present their case - Fines 1st Offence \$1,000, 2nd Offence \$2500, 3rd Offence Suspension.

-NON PRO REGULATIONS
+NON-PRO REGULATIONS

-- Riders of horses entered in any classification of NCHA Non Professional events shall be restricted to holders of National Cutting Horse Association Non Professional Cards. - 2.
-Any and all present or future ownership rights to any horse being exhibited in NCHA Non Professional cutting horse classes must be owned by the contestant showing the horse or by the contestant's spouse, spouses immediate family, children, parents, siblings, grandparents and guardians.
-Defacto Relationships must be advised to the NCHA in writing. - 3.
-Proof of ownership is required and may by requested by show management on any horse ridden in NCHA Non Professional classes; said proof to be exhibited to show management or its official representative prior to the beginning of the class.
-The original registration certificate for registered horses or notarized copy thereof showing current ownership in compliance with section 2 above, or a notarized evidence of ownership containing a description of any unregistered horse, attested by the Executive Director of NCHA and made in favour of any person qualifying under section 2 above, shall be deemed as proper proof of ownership (non conclusive) under this standing rule.
-In the event that a contestant is unable to provide proper proof of ownership at the time of entry, any premium monies won may be withheld by show management until such time as proper proof has been provided.
+- Riders of horses entered in any classification of NCHA Non-Professional events shall be restricted to holders of National Cutting Horse Association Non-Professional Cards. - All present or future ownership rights to any horse being exhibited in NCHA Non-Professional cutting horse classes must be owned by the contestant showing the horse or by the contestant's spouse, spouse's immediate family, children, parents, siblings, grandparents, and guardians.
+De facto relationships must be advised to the NCHA in writing. - 3.
+Proof of ownership is required and may by requested by show management of any horse ridden in NCHA Non-Professional classes: said proof to be exhibited to show management or its official representative prior to the beginning of the class.
+The original registration certificate for registered horses or notarized copy thereof showing current ownership in compliance with section 2 above, or notarized evidence of ownership containing a description of any unregistered horse, attested by the Executive Director of NCHA and made in favour of any person qualifying under section 2 above, shall be deemed as proper proof of ownership (nonconclusive) under this standing rule.
+If a contestant is unable to provide proper proof of ownership at the time of entry, any premium monies won may be withheld by show management until such time as proper proof has been provided.
 Failure to comply with this rule may result in disciplinary action by the Executive Committee, either probation or suspension, whichever in their opinion fits the infraction. - 4.
-A Non Professional will only transfer ownership or receive a transfer of ownership of a horse for purposes of competing in NCHA contests or bonafide permanent basis; permanent shall mean to own with intent to retain ownership and not present intent to transfer ownership.
+A Non-Professional will only transfer ownership or receive a transfer of ownership of a horse for purposes of competing in NCHA contests on bona fide permanent basis; permanent shall mean to own with intent to retain ownership and not present intent to transfer ownership.